 Step 11: Ask the class to consider reasons why these names were chosen.
 Possible answers might include; team pride, the names sound like winners or sound athletic, the names are great for marketing purposes, etc.

 Step 12: Discuss reasons why it is important for a team to have a name that evokes those emotions or reactions.
 Brainstorm a list of purposes, and record these on the board.

 Step 13: Closure: Review the differences between denotation and connotation.
 Generate enthusiasm for Lesson Two by informing the class that they will be creating their own Team Name at the next session.

 Supporting All Learners

-- What would you change overall in this unit?
+- What would you change or add to this lesson?

 This lesson does not have formal assessment; however it is important to establish understanding through class participation.